 Additionally the load test tool can be installed on any number of servers or client machines.
-That permits the simulation of geographically distributed usage scenarios.
+That permits the simulation geographically distributed usage scenarios.

 Example: four servers; one each in Frankfurt, Virginia,

-London, Beijing; thus four client machines.
+London, Beijing; additionally four client machines.
 Each

 machine runs 200 threads.
-The total test then simulates 8 *
+The total test simulates then 8 *

 200 = 1600 users